HarshTondak/ecommerce/README.md

 - Users should be able to search for the products.

-- Search/Filtered results should also be shown in the same manner. dates.
+- Search/Filtered results should also be shown in the same manner.

-- Responsive and functional design.
+- User should be able to add products into its cart, and the cart should be updated automatically.

 ## Solution